KaveriBridge/NIOS_10th/Economics/ch6-basic-economic-activities.md

 * know about consumption;
 * be familiar with the goods produced for consumption;
 * understand how production and consumption help in capital formation;
-* explain circular flow of economic activities.
+* explain the circular flow of economic activities.

 ### WHAT HAVE YOU LEARNT
 * Production, consumption, and capital formation are three basic economic activities.